serhan-yilmaz/networkvisualizer/README.md

 # networkvisualizer
-A graph visualization library in Matlab that allows easy customization to generate pretty network figures.
+A graph visualization library in Matlab that provides customization tools to generate pretty network figures easily

 ## Getting Started